lerna/lerna/README.md

 configuration in all of your package.json files individually when e.g. using private registries.

+#### --skip-temp-tag

+When activated, this flag will alter the default publish process by not creating a temporary tag and handling the process accordingly.
+Instead it will immediately publish with the proper dist-tag as [npm it self would](https://docs.npmjs.com/cli/dist-tag).

 ### Wizard

 If you prefer some guidance for cli (in case you're about to start using lerna or introducing it to a new team), you might like [lerna-wizard](https://github.com/szarouski/lerna-wizard).
 It will lead you through a series of well-defined steps: